dashingsoft/pyarmor/docs/reference/errors.rst

        2. try it again it may works.

-Here list error messages reported by Python interpreter, generelly they are not pyarmor issues.
+**Error messages reported by Python interpreter**

+Generelly they are not pyarmor issues.
 Please consult Python documentation or google error message to fix them.

 .. list-table:: Table-2.1 Other Errors of Obfuscated Scripts
    :name: other runtime errors